 Washing machines and dishwashers certified by ENERGY STAR use far less water.
 WaterSense-labeled fixtures do the same.

 Jilt the jiggling.

-Fix leaky toilets.
-Watch our step-by-step video at www.aquarionwater.com about finding and fixing leaks.
+step-by-step video at www.aquarionwater.com about finding and fixing leaks.
 Better yet, upgrade to a new, WaterSense-labeled model to save three or more gallons with every flush.